The Exploiter and the Exploited : Railway Filmaking 1930 - 1949

 Prestige and Revenue, Encouragement Films.

-In this category would be included travel and interest films; films dealing with the achievements of the L.N.E.R. and its predecessors; present day activities and developments on the L.N.E.R; services and facilities offered by the L.N.E.R; and scenic attractions of the territory served by the L.N.E.R.
+In this category would be included travel and interest films; films dealing with the achievements of the L.N.E.R. and its predecessors; present day activities and developments on the L.N.E.R; services and facilities offered by the L.N.E.R; and scenic attractions of the territory served by the L.N.E.R.Staff Instructional Films.

 These would include films demonstrating the correct performance of duties and of various methods of work, embodying diagrams where required; and the introduction of new methods of performing work.
-In this category also would come films designed to broaden knowledge of the L.N.E.R and to encourage staff interest in its various activities; and films dealing with staff suggestions.
+In this category also would come films designed to broaden knowledge of the L.N.E.R and to encourage staff interest in its various activities; and films dealing with staff suggestions.Research and Record Films.

 Films of this kind would include those dealing with motion, either slow or high-speed, the latter calling for the provision of ultra-highspeed cameras; some of the films would record phenomena too quick for the eye to see, whilst others would be confined to the observation of behaviour of relatively slow-moving objects.
-Under the heading of record would be included films covering events which, filmed primarily for technical purposes, might later be of value for inclusion in films made under the former two headings; foe example, a film of some locomotive test might eventually provide a valuable sequence in a prestige film dealing with L.N.E.R locomotive development and thus avoid re-filming.
+Under the heading of record would be included films covering events which, filmed primarily for technical purposes, might later be of value for inclusion in films made under the former two headings; foe example, a film of some locomotive test might eventually provide a valuable sequence in a prestige film dealing with L.N.E.R locomotive development and thus avoid re-filming.When the programme for the annual production of the film unit is being planned adequate margin should be left for the filming of events or developments of an urgent or unforeseeable character.

 The most interesting aspect of the above is the third part of the remit for the unit, with the use of film as a research tool; this may have been at the request of the engineering departments to which this branch of filmmaking would have been very useful.
 So far in the railway context film had only been used for staff instruction and travel promotion.
-Moreover, the committee seem to display a rare sense of history, in that films were to be made of the achievements of the L.N.E.R’s predecessors.
+Moreover, the committee seem to display a rare sense of history, in that films were to be made of the achievements of the L.N.E.Rs predecessors.

-From the 1946 report it would appear that the company was willing to investigate the purchase of expensive production and exhibition equipment at an estimated cost of £17,600 which was far in excess of equipment costs of both the Southern and LMS railway’s.
+From the 1946 report it would appear that the company was willing to investigate the purchase of expensive production and exhibition equipment at an estimated cost of £17,600 which was far in excess of equipment costs of both the Southern and LMS railways.
 An acknowledgement is made that the Advertising Manager already had in his possession four 16mm projectors; these were presumable bought as a recommendation of the 1938 committee.

 The report breaks down the cost of equipment:-